Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Conclusion

 \section{Conclusion}

 The results in this paper lay a foundation for studying risk sharing with empirically realistic risk attitudes.
-The counter-monotonic improvement theorem (Theorem \ref{thm:CT_improvement}) will be a useful tool for future studies.

 We summarize what we know and what we do not.
 First, the setting of EU agents reveals a mix of insights and challenges.
-Pareto-optimal allocations and equilibrium allocations for risk-seeking agents (which is more realistic for losses than the commonly assumed risk aversion) are fully characterized, and the corresponding welfare theorems are established (Theorems \ref{th:Pareto} and \ref{th:1WT}).
-When there are subgroups of agents with different risk attitudes, conditions on Pareto-optimal allocations and equilibrium allocations within and across subgroups are obtained (Theorems \ref{th:EU} and \ref{th:CE_only}).
-The case of homogeneous risk-seeking agents is better understood, as we can fully describe the competitive equilibria with a unique equilibrium price (Theorem \ref{th:CE}).
+Pareto-optimal allocations and equilibrium allocations for risk-seeking agents (which is more realistic for losses than the commonly assumed risk aversion) are fully characterized, and the corresponding welfare theorems are established (Theorems \ref{thm:Pareto} and \ref{thm:1WT}).
+When there are subgroups of agents with different risk attitudes, conditions on Pareto-optimal allocations and equilibrium allocations within and across subgroups are obtained (Theorems \ref{thm:EU} and \ref{thm:CE_only}).
+The case of homogeneous risk-seeking agents is better understood, as we can fully describe the competitive equilibria (with a bound needed for risk seeking added) with a unique equilibrium price (Theorem \ref{thm:CE}).
 Competitive equilibria may or may not exist when some agents are risk seeking and some are risk averse.
-A characterization is obtained for two-point aggregate payoffs (Theorem \ref{th:CEEUM}), and the more general case is not clear.
+A characterization is obtained for two-point aggregate payoffs (Theorem \ref{thm:CEEUM} in Appendix \ref{app:mixed}), and the more general case is not clear.
 For risk-seeking agents and a given initial endowment, the existence of competitive equilibria is not proved in general (with some results discussed in Appendix \ref{app:CE}) although we suspect that they always exist.

-To achieve full empirical realism, we consider RDU agents.
-For the case of homogeneous agents, we obtain some Pareto optimal allocations for small-stake payoffs (Theorem \ref{th:RDU}), but we are not able to offer a complete characterization of Pareto-optimal allocations.
-We provide two elementary results on competitive equilibria for RDU agents.
-General results on competitive equilibria or heterogeneous RDU agents are topics for future research, as are extensions to ambiguity, but they will involve nontrivial analyses.
-We hope that our paper will inspire future studies on optimal risk sharing under behaviorally realistic models.
+To achieve full empirical realism, we consider RDU agents, where patterns are more refined than reported before in theoretical studies.
+For the case of homogeneous agents, we obtain Pareto-optimal allocations for moderate payoffs (Theorem \ref{thm:RDU}), but we are not able to offer a complete characterization of Pareto-optimal allocations.
+We provide two cases of competitive equilibria for RDU agents.
+General results on competitive equilibria for heterogeneous RDU agents are topics for future research, as are extensions to ambiguity, but they will involve nontrivial new analyses.
+We hope that our paper will inspire future studies on optimal risk sharing under behaviorally realistic models, with further insights into the refined patterns that empirical reality presents.

 \begin{appendix}

 We throughout follow the convention, also followed in the main text, that many claims are implicitly assumed to hold almost surely, that is, with probability one.